shujaurrahman/shujaurrahman/README.md

 - :pencil2: I Write blogs Sometimes: [Blogs](https://rahmansahab210.blogspot.com/)
 - :musical_note: I love music.
 - 📫 How to reach me: **shujaurrehman210@gmail.com**
-- 👨‍💻 You can also check out my portfolio at: [Shuja-on-web](https://shujaurrahman.github.io/shuja-on-web/)
+- 👨‍💻 You can also check out my portfolio at(New one Under Devlopment): [Shuja-on-web](https://shujaurrahman.github.io/shuja-on-web/)
+-